haneensa/CS344-Project/README.md

 # Run the simulation
 1. Move controller_stat.py and controller_pro.py and prediction.py to ~/pox/pox/forwarding/
 $ mv controller_stat.py controller_pro.py prediction.py ~/pox/pox/forwarding/
+2. Change the IP address of the controller in the simulation.py file
 2. Open two VMs and run the following on one machine:
 $ sh run.sh
-3. Run controller.py in another machine:
+3. Run controller in another machine:
 $ sh controller.sh

+# Data Output
+The output will be stored in a file with the name "out"